soniabrami/toddmotto.github.io/_posts/2015-12-14-resolve-promises-in-angular-routes.md

   .controller('InboxCtrl', InboxCtrl);
 {% endhighlight %}

-We'll then probably have an `ng-repeat` that populates the DOM from `this.messages` once it's updated and the `$digest` has ran.
+We'll then probably have an `ng-repeat` that populates the DOM from `this.messages` once it has updated and the `$digest` has looped.

 ### Phase 2: Service abstraction